 - Two years Case Management experience, preferably in a domestic violence agency

-- Thorough knowledge of domestic violence dynamics and best practices
+- Thorough knowledge of domestic violence dynamics and best practices, community resources and

 - Ability to demonstrate culturally competent practices